JMSDF Yokosuka Naval Base: History

 On 26 April 1952, the Coastal Safety Force was established from the Japan Coast Guard, and the Coastal Safety Force Yokosuka Regional Supervision Department was established at the site of the former Suirai Naval Academy (currently the 2nd Technical School) in Tauraminatocho.
 On August 1, with the establishment of the National Safety Agency, the Coastal Security Force alongside Yokosuka District Force were both reorganized.
-On 16 September 1953, Guards Technical School ws newly published in Taura and October 19, Yokosuka District Force moves from Taura to the current location, Nishihemicho.
+On 16 September 1953, Guards Technical School was newly published in Taura and October 19, Yokosuka District Force moves from Taura to the current location, Nishihemicho.

 On 16 January 1956, the Maritime Self-Defense Force Technical School was relocated to Etajima.
 Since education such as institutions will continue to be conducted in Yokosuka, the Maritime Self-Defense Force Technical School Yokosuka Branch School was to be newly established.
 On 1 March, Self-Defense Forces Yokosuka Hospital opens in Kurihama District.

 On 1 April 1958, the Yokosuka Defense Force, Kenzaki Guard Station and Kannonzaki Guard Station were newly added to the Yokosuka Base Guard.
 Maritime Self-Defense Force Technical School Yokosuka Branch School renamed to Maritime Self-Defense Force 2nd Technical School.
 On 1 June 1959, it was renamed from Yokosuka Base Guard to Yokosuka Guard.
 On September 1, Yokosuka Education Corps was newly established in the Takeyama area.

 On 1 February 1961, new editions includes the Yokosuka Supply Station and Yokosuka Factory.
 On March 1, the Explosive Ordnance Disposal Unit was newly added to the Yokosuka Defense Force.
 On 1 March 1965, the Funakoshi Division was newly added to the Yokosuka Guard.

 On 2 March 1970, addition to the base includes Yokosuka Zoushusho and Yokosuka Sanitary Corps.
 Abolished Yokosuka Works.
 On 11 April 1974, more addition to the base includes Yokosuka Music Corps.
 December 27, 1977, the Maritime Self-Defense Force Diving Medical Experiment Team is newly established in the Kurihama area.

 In 1980, Yoshikura Pier completed.
 On 1 July 1985, the Yokosuka torpedo control station was abolished.
 New edition of Yokosuka torpedo maintenance station.
 On July 1, 1987, the Yokosuka garrison was abolished.
 Reorganization of the guard.
 New edition of Yokosuka Base Service Corps.
 Kenzaki guard station was abolished.
 On 31 March 1988, the Self-Defense Forces Yokosuka Hospital was relocated to its current location (Taura District).

 On 8 December 1998, Yokosuka Supply Station and Yokosuka Repair Station were integrated and reorganized into Yokosuka Repair Supply Station, and the torpedo maintenance station and guided ammunition maintenance station were also integrated to Yokosuka Ammunition Maintenance Supply Station.
 Establishment of the Maritime Self-Defense Force Ship Supply Office and transferred it to the Maritime Self-Defense Force Supply Headquarters.

 On 15 April 2010, the Hemi Dock was completed.

 On 11 March 2011, In response to the Tohoku-Pacific Ocean Earthquake, all operable ships belonging to Yokosuka Base were dispatched off Sanriku as a disaster dispatch.

 On 26 March 2012, Yokosuka Guard Kannonzaki Guard Station was abolished and on September 1, Self-Defense Forces Yokosuka Hospital Education Department moved from Kurihama area to Taura area.